 - You can use any kind of mulch in your garden you want, including pea gravel, river rocks, rubber, and other inorganic materials.
 (Remember your options are more limited if you use a biodegradable weed fabric like burlap or cardboard.)

-- Generally speaking, herbicides are the most effective method for keeping your garden weed-free.
+- Generally speaking, herbicides are the most effective method for keeping your ornamental beds weed-free.

 Cons of using herbicides

 - Some weed control products can be bad for the environment and cause damage to your plants.

 - Using herbicides will require more work on your part, as you’ll have to reapply them every few months to keep the weeds at bay.

 Where to use herbicides: Use herbicides in rock gardens, ornamental beds, and even in the lawn before or after weeds sprout.
 If you choose a non-selective herbicide, spray carefully.
 These herbicides kill any vegetation they contact.

 It’s not recommended to use plastic as a weed barrier in the landscape.
 The clear or black plastic used in landscaping has the same drawbacks as landscape fabric.
 It can be bad for your soil and plants, plus weeds can sometimes grow on top of it.